-The following table demonstrates the sensitivity of the Fund's profit or loss for the year to a reasonably possible change in equity price, with all other variables held constant.
+The analysis below demonstrates the sensitivity of the profit or loss of the Fund for the year to a reasonably possible change in equity price, with all other variables held constant.

 The sensitivity of the other comprehensive income for the year is the effect of the assumed changes in equity price.